Skip to content

 4. Rotate regularly (especially after team changes)

-• For fine-grained tokens, verify repository is selected
+• For fine-grained tokens, verify the repository is selected

 Terminal window